 DVB-SH

+[NOTE: put references where information on the systems can be found]

 Terrestrial Non-Broadcasting Systems

-Multimedia Broadcast/Multicast Services (MBMS)
+5.1.4.2 Multimedia Broadcast/Multicast Services (MBMS)

 The Multimedia Broadcast/Multicast Services (MBMS) system has been specified by the third generation partner project (3GPP).
 The MBMS system represents a new advanced mode of operation in broadcasting networks providing both broadcasting and multicasting services based on any of these IMT family technologies.
 A new enhanced version of MBMS and the introduction on the LTE technology platform considerably increase the broadcasting system capacity.

-Integrated Mobile Broadcast (IMB)
+5.1.4.3 Integrated Mobile Broadcast (IMB)